stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 - [SQLite](https://mattn.github.io/go-sqlite3/)

-If you only need to store sets of data on the computer that runs your application, consider using the [bbolt](https://github.com/coreos/bbolt) package, which implements a file-based key-value database system in pure Go.
+If you only need to store sets of data on the computer that runs your application, consider using [bbolt](https://godoc.org/go.etcd.io/bbolt) instead of a separate database.
+The bbolt package implements a file-based key-value database system in pure Go.

 # Developing Command-line Tools